mrchocha/RPMS/README.md

 7. Bootstrap [link](https://getbootstrap.com/)

 # How to Install
-make sure you have `nodejs`,`npm` and `pgadmin4` are installed in your desktop. if alredy installed then using git download clone from github by command
+make sure you have `nodejs`,`npm` and `pgadmin4` are installed in your desktop.
+If already installed then clone the repository using below command
 ```
 git clone https://github.com/mrchocha/RPMS.git
 cd RPMS
 cd frontend
 ```
-now Build all the modules from package.json
+now build all the modules from package.json
 ```
 npm install --save
 ```
-now simply run the command to start project
+Run below to start the frontend part of the project
 ```
 npm start
 ```

 For deeper understanding, you can always visit the doc file [here](https://drive.google.com/file/d/1xeetWfyRp_umNjHwcabbuGNW_B5PXvQc/view?usp=sharing)

-Enjoy happy coding :)